 Assets such as logos, trademarks and slogans all hold brand value.
 But in the world of search engine marketing, your brand holds a different, more tangible value in the form of search terms.
 Branded searches are one of your most valuable sources of traffic and the gateway to SERP listings that have a direct impact on your business.
 And so, your brand should be valued accordingly in your Paid Search strategy.

 Still, many advertisers struggle with the concept of paying to advertise for their brand name when they already rank #1 organically for it.
 You may be asking yourself, why pay for something I already own?
 I’ve had many clients ask me the same question.
-So I wanted to share some of the key benefits I often share with our clients who are on the fence about adopting a branded search strategy.
+So I wanted to share some of the key benefits I often share with our clients who are on the fence about branded campaigns.

-Why Bid On Branded Terms?1.
+Why Should You Run Branded Campaigns?1.
 Avoid losing traffic to competitors.
 If your competitors are smart, or have a smart ppc agency behind them, they are going to bid on your name.
 That means even if you are #1 organically, you’ll no longer be #1 on the SERP.
 The CTR’s for position 1 on Google’s search results pages are staggering, even compared to position 2.
 By losing your stranglehold on the #1 spot you could stand to lose some serious traffic.
 And if there are multiple companies bidding on your name, the numbers get worse and worse.

 2. Change up your messaging.
 Organic listings are usually written in a much different way than ads.
 They generally lack strong calls to action, timely messaging and can just be downright stale as they don’t frequently change due to the impact they have on SEO.
 Advertising for your name gives you the opportunity to change up your messaging, promotions or calls to action on the fly.